Skip to main content

 Q - QUESTIONS

-Next, ask questions Ask clarifying questions to ensure you have a complete understanding of the problem.
-For a function, verify inputs and outputs types and constraints.
+Next, ask questions.
+Ask clarifying questions to ensure you have a complete understanding of the problem.
+For a function, verify input and output types and constraints.
 Here are some example questions:

 • Is the dataset sorted?